ghostcipher1/groundingdino-cu128/README.md

 ### From Source

+If you have a CUDA environment, please make sure:
+1. The environment variable `CUDA_HOME` is set
+2. A C++17 compatible compiler is installed and available in your PATH
+3. The compiler is properly configured for CUDA compilation

-If you have a CUDA environment, please make sure the environment variable `CUDA_HOME` is set.
-It will be compiled under CPU-only mode if no CUDA available.
+It will be compiled under CPU-only mode if no CUDA is available.

 ```bash
 git clone https://github.com/ghostcipher1/groundingdino-cu128.git
 cd groundingdino-cu128
 pip install -e .
 ```

+**Note:** The build process will automatically use C++17 (`-std=c++17` on Linux/macOS, `/std:c++17` on Windows) for both C++ and CUDA compilation.
+If compilation fails, verify your compiler supports C++17.

 ### Optional Extras